amrohwary/planit-app/README.md

 # Planit

-Plan trips in an easier, more efficient, way straight from your phone!
+Plan trips in an easy, efficient, and organized way.
+Planning trips should never be a hassle!

 ## Getting Started